-So, if you are doing 4 sets of 8 reps with 50 kg on ab crunch machine, your volume is 4 x 8 x 50 kg=1,600 kg.
+So, if you are doing 4 sets of 8 reps with 50 kg on the ab crunch machine, your volume is 4 x 8 x 50 kg=1,600 kg.
 Next time you use the ab crunch machine, probably the week after, try to increase the volume slightly.
-You can try lifting heavier weights, or increasing the reps.
+You can try lifting heavier weights or increasing the reps.

 To do 1,650 kg, you can drop the sets down to 3, increase the reps to 10 and the weight to 55kg.
-The week after, you can do 2 sets of 8 reps and 2 sets of 9 reps with 50 kg, that would give you 1,700 kg.
+The week after, you can do 2 sets of 8 reps and 2 sets of 9 reps with 50 kg, which would give you 1,700 kg.

-By increasing the load slightly and play around with the resp/sets, you will put your muscles in a constant state of muscle confusion.
+By increasing the load slightly and playing around with the resp/sets, you will put your muscles in a constant state of muscle confusion.
 Muscle confusion is great to keep your muscles on their toes, so they won't get used to the training.
 This will help them grow faster and you to actually get stronger too.